Skouros/weather-api/README.md

 * Test cases are sparse.
 Rate limiter service is decently tested, but I underestimated effort for this piece and didn't allocate enough time.
 I would not submit this as done ordinarily
 * Since validation is not functioning, there is higher potential for ssrf vulnerabilities.
 Validation and checking the canonical url should both be done, but I didn't get there
 * Lombock plugin - there is a scenario where an annotation may not be functioning as expected or ignored.
 [SystemDto.java](src/main/java/com/interview/weatherapi/dto/SystemDto.java)
-* The weather objects from Open Weather Maps (containing descriptions) is shared among responses, is documented, and has meaning.
+* In the weather objects from Open Weather Maps (containing descriptions) ID is shared among responses, is documented, and has meaning.
 Because of this I assume I have unique key violation issue

 ### Features I didn't get around to
 * TLS, profiles, audit fields